Edmonton Police Service

 The Edmonton Police Service (EPS) is the municipal police force for the City of Edmonton, Alberta, Canada.
-The current chief of the EPS is Dale McFee.
+The current chief of the EPS is Warren Driechel.

 The service has three deputy chiefs – two sworn members and a civilian member.
 Chad Tawfik is responsible for the Corporate Services Bureau, Kevin Brezinski runs the Intelligence and Investigations Bureau, and Darren Derko heads the community policing bureau.

 Operational structure

-The EPS is divided into Six bureaus:
+The EPS is divided into six bureaus: